 Have You Been in Contact with the insurer?

 After being in an accident, you may be contacted by the insurer of the party involved in your incident.
-Usually they will look to try and settle quickly so they can close thier book on your claim.
+Usually, they will look to try and settle quickly so they can close their book on your claim.

 Beware before you sign anything with an insurer, get advice first.
 People don't realise once they sign, it is too late.